Implicit equations involving the $p$-Laplace operator: The case when is a Carath eodory function

-As an application of the previous result, we consider the following example, which has been inspired by \cite[Corollary 1]{kacz}.
-Observe that, unlike \cite{kacz}, here we consider a function $ \varphi $ which is not necessarily continuous w.r.t. the variable $ x $, but only in a suitable $ L^q(\Omega) $.
+The following result is an application of the previous theorem and has been inspired by \cite[Corollary 1]{kacz}.
+Observe that, unlike \cite{kacz}, here we consider a function $ \varphi $ which is not necessarily continuous w.r.t. the variable $ x $, but only lies in a suitable $ L^q(\Omega) $.
 Moreover, here we deal with partial differential equations.